- Facilities and Other Resources

-Dr. Hibino’s lab has over 2000 sq feet of dedicated research space in the state-of-the-art Surgery Brain Research building at the University of Chicago.
-This space includes fully-equipped main laboratories of approximately 1200 sq. ft.; which have bench space for 8-10 researchers and an adjoining room that has 40 sq space for cold room of 80 sq. ft space for larger equipment.
+Dr. Hibino’s lab has over 3000 sq feet of dedicated research space in the state-of-the-art Surgery Brain Research building at the University of Chicago.
+This space includes fully-equipped main laboratories of approximately 1200 sq. ft.; which have bench space for 8-10 researchers, an adjoining room that has 40 sq space for cold room, and 80 sq. ft space for dedicated small animal survival surgery room equipped with high end dissection microscope and video camera system.
 A dedicated tissue culture room of approximately 150 sq. ft. is available next of main lab; another 150 sq ft. room is available for 3D bioprinter.
+There is another dedicated 1000sq ft office spaces.
 The laboratory is fully equipped for molecular biology, immunology, and virology, BL2 culture, and animal studies.
 Adjacent to the laboratory are the following core facilities: biostatistics, digital light microscopy, DNA sequencing, human immunological monitoring, immunology application core, laser capture microdissection, MRIS imaging, protein peptide synthesis, pharmacology core, scientific visualization and analysis core, and tumor imaging response core.
 The Biological Sciences Division (BSD) of the University of Chicago has a strong commitment to shared research (core) facilities housing state-of-the-art technologies available to all research faculty, staff and students on campus.
 Each core facility is managed by a full-time professional Technical Director with oversight by a Faculty Director.
 The Technical Director and his/her staff oversee the day-to-day operation and also provide user training.
 In addition, each core facility has a Faculty Advisory Committee that meets periodically to review operations, evaluate the need for integration of new technologies, and advise the facility regarding faculty needs.

 Major Core Research Facilities